awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 ## Troubleshooting<a name="sample-efs-troubleshooting"></a>

-The following are errors you might encounter when setting up EFS with CodeBuild\.
+The following are errors you might encounter when setting up Amazon EFS with CodeBuild\.

 **Topics**
 + [CLIENT\_ERROR: mounting '127\.0\.0\.1:/' failed\. permission denied](#sample-efs-troubleshooting.permission-denied)